auoie/twitch-vods/NOTES.md

 Multiple Twitch VODs can have the same stream id.
 This can happen, for example, if the streamer restarts the stream.
 In this case, the time is `time.Second()` rather than `time.Unix()`.
+In particular, see [this video](https://www.twitch.tv/videos/1671724933) from Twitch streamer `leagreasy`.
 So for a primary key for a stream, I should use the composit key `(start_time, stream_id)` rather than just `stream_id`.

 ## Compression